Turn your passion for sport into a creative and innovative career.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 - Successfully complete 288 units as outlined in the Program Structure

-- Successfully complete a minimum of three (3) 300 level courses overall in the program
+- Successfully complete a minimum of three (3) 300 level courses (36 units) overall in the program

 - Courses within this program are assessed using a variety of assessment methods which may include essays, seminar presentations, reports, in-class tests and examinations

 - As part of your USC program, you may apply to Study Overseas to undertake courses with an overseas higher education provider

 - Only a full-time study option is available to international students on a Student Visa

 - Refer to the Managing your progression page for help in understanding your program structure, reviewing your progress and planning remaining courses.

 Am I eligible to apply?